Navigation and Routing

 [

-ft.AppBar(title=ft.Text("Flet app"), bgcolor=ft.colors.SURFACE_VARIANT),
+ft.AppBar(title=ft.Text("Flet app"), bgcolor=ft.Colors.SURFACE_VARIANT),

 ft.ElevatedButton("Visit Store", on_click=lambda _: page.go("/store")),